-If the length of run (distance) between the tub and equipment locations is five feet (5’) and up to fifty feet (50’), Sch 40 – 2” PVC is recommended for the two lines In-fluent (from tub to equipment) and ex-fluent (from equipment back to tub jets/returns).
+If the length of run (distance) between the tub and equipment locations is five feet (5’) and up to forty feet (40’), Sch 40 – 2” PVC is recommended for the two lines In-fluent (from tub to equipment) and ex-fluent (from equipment back to tub jets/returns).
 Trenching of plumbing may be applicable.
-For runs longer than fifty feet (50’), please consult with a licensed Spa or Pool professional.
+For runs longer than forty feet (40’), please give us a call.

 Spa Side Control Recommendation